nathanenglehart/nathanenglehart.github.io/naive-bayes.md

 \
 <img src="/images/pairplot-synth-nb_ex-preds.png" alt="/images/pairplot-synth-nb_ex-preds.png"> \
 \
-As such, we can see that the predicted classifications are very close to the true classifications (in fact, running in verbose shows an error rate of ~0.1% on any given run)!
+As such, we can see that the predicted classifications are very close to the true classifications.
+In fact, running in verbose shows an error rate of ~1% on any given run!

-### Notes

-Full code for both implementations available at: <a style="color: #f56a6a; !important" href="https://github.com/nathanenglehart/naive-bayes-cpp-241">https://github.com/nathanenglehart/naive-bayes-cpp-241</a>.

 ### References

 Barber, David.
 (2016).
 Bayesian Reasoning and Machine Learning.
 Cambridge University Press. \
 \
 Kuhn, Max and Johnson, Kjell.
 (2013).
 Applied Predictive Modeling, 2013.
-Springer.
+Springer. \
+\
+Wolberg, William et al. (1995).
+UCI Machine Learning Repository <a style="color: #f56a6a; !important" href="https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic)">https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic)</a>.
+Irvine, CA: University of California, School of Information and Computer Science.